fieldtrip/website/development/integration.md

 ## Dashboard

-We have a set of MATLAB and Bash scripts for regression testing.
+We have a set of MATLAB and Bash scripts for regression testing that are hosted on [GitHub](https://github.com/fieldtrip/dashboard).
 This allows to do semi-automatic runs of all the test scripts on the DCCN compute cluster.
 We refer to this as the [test dashboard](/development/testing).
-The code is hosted on [GitHub](https://github.com/fieldtrip/dashboard) and the MATLAB interface is implemented in **[ft_test](/reference/utilities/ft_test)**, which you can find in the utilities folder.

 ## Mixpanel